marshki/change_hostname/README.md

 # Change Hostname in Ubuntu

-This Bash script allows you to interactively change the hostname of a machine running Ubuntu.
-Should also work in other Debian-based Linux operating systems.
+Bash script allows you to interactively change the hostname of a machine running Ubuntu, and probably other Debian-based OSs.

-## TODO

-Integrate a `whiptail` menu in to this script.
+`change_hostname.sh` &rarr; command-line interface `change_hostname_tui.sh` &rarr; text-based user interface

 ## Usage

-As ROOT, call the script with: `bash change.hostname.sh` then follow on screen prompt.
+As ROOT, call the script with: `bash change.hostname.sh` then follow on screen prompts.

-**Proceed with caution.
-Please be sure that you understand what this code does.**

 ## History